 In 1985 the CHMA Radio Station was converted to FM Stereo frequency.
 Mount Allison is one of the smallest universities to have an FM radio station.
 The staff (from the announcers to the technicians) consists mainly of students and members of the Sackville community, all working under a full-time Station Manager.
 The Station is funded by students fees and advertising revenues and reaches a listening audience of over 15,000.

 This theatre group puts on major productions each term, some of which are created by members of the Mount Allison community.

-All students living in the University's various residences elect house councils and executives.
+Students living in the University's various residences elect house executives.
 These bodies organize house events and co-ordinate social activities.
-Each House Council President sits on Residence Council, a body which represents residential concerns to the Student Life, Student Affairs or Housing Offices.
+The President of each house executive sits on Residence Council, a body which represents residential concerns to the Student Life, Student Affairs or Housing Offices.

 The campus pub, established in 1974, is a vibrant venue for social gatherings.
 The Pond is the only permanently licensed facility on campus and offers to its members T.V. screens, a dance floor and weekly special events.
 The Pond is located in the Wallace McCain Student Centre, ground floor.

-Part time job opportunities are plentiful at Mount Allison.
-Students may earn extra income through employment with Dining Services, the Library, the Event Services Staff, Residence Staff, Bar Services, The Pond, the Bookstore, Conference Office and Summer Camps and various academic departments.
-Contact the appropriate department of interest and/or Career/Employment Services Office.
+Part time job opportunities are available at Mount Allison.
+Students may earn extra income through employment with Dining Services, the Library, the Event Services Staff, Residence Staff, Bar Services, The Pond, the Bookstore, Conference Office and Summer Camps, and various academic departments.
+Contact the appropriate department of interest and/or Experiential Learning and Career Development.